Authorship of the Johannine works: Possible Gnostic origins

 The discovery of the Dead Sea Scrolls in Qumran (1946/47–1956) marked a change in Johannine scholarship.
 Several of the hymns, presumed to come from a community of Essenes, contained the same sort of plays between opposites – light and dark, truth and lies – which are themes within the Gospel.
 Thus the hypothesis that the Gospel relied on Gnosticism fell out of favor.
 Many suggested further that John the Baptist himself belonged to an Essene community, and if John the Apostle had previously been a disciple of the Baptist, he would have been affected by that teaching.

 The resulting revolution in Johannine scholarship was termed the new look by John A. T. Robinson, who coined the phrase in 1957 at Oxford.
 According to Robinson, this new information rendered the question of authorship a relative one.
 He considered a group of disciples around the aging John the Apostle who wrote down his memories, mixing them with theological speculation, a model that had been proposed as far back as Renan's Vie de Jésus ("Life of Jesus," 1863).
 The work of such scholars brought the consensus back to a Palestinian origin for the text, rather than the Hellenistic origin favored by the critics of the previous decades.

 Gnosticism scholar Elaine Pagels claimed in 2003 that the author of the Fourth Gospel was a Gnostic, citing similarities with the Gospel of Thomas and the Gospel of Philip.
 According to Gnosticism scholar Pagels, "Qumran fever" that was raised by the discovery of the Scrolls was gradually dying down, with theories of Gnostic influences in the Johannine works beginning to be proposed again, especially in Germany.
-Some recent views have seen the theology of Johannine works as directly opposing "Thomas Christians".Riley, Gregory J., 1995.
-Resurrection Reconsidered: Thomas and John in Controversy.
-Minneapolis.
-Most scholars, however, consider the Gnosticism question closed.Dr.
-Craig Blomberg, cited in Lee Strobel The Case for Christ, 1998, Chapter 2.
+Some recent views have seen the theology of Johannine works as directly opposing "Thomas Christians".
+Most scholars, however, consider the Gnosticism question closed.